What is the primary function of centrioles in eukaryotic cells? | Channels for Pearson+

 1

-Understand that centrioles are cylindrical structures found in eukaryotic cells, primarily involved in cell division.
+Understand the role of centrioles: Centrioles are cylindrical structures found in eukaryotic cells, primarily involved in cell division.

-Recognize that during cell division, centrioles play a crucial role in organizing the mitotic spindle, which is essential for the separation of chromosomes.
+Recognize the function of microtubules: Microtubules are part of the cytoskeleton and play a crucial role in maintaining cell shape, enabling intracellular transport, and facilitating cell division.

-Differentiate the function of centrioles from other cellular organelles: they do not store or modify lipids and proteins, produce ATP, or synthesize proteins.
+Identify the relationship between centrioles and microtubules: Centrioles help organize microtubules, especially during the process of mitosis and meiosis, by forming the spindle apparatus that separates chromosomes.

-Recall that the mitotic spindle is a structure made of microtubules that segregates chromosomes into the daughter cells during mitosis.
+Differentiate centrioles from other organelles: Unlike mitochondria, which generate energy through ATP production, or the nucleus, which stores genetic information, centrioles are specifically involved in organizing microtubules.

-Conclude that the primary function of centrioles is to assist in cell division by organizing the mitotic spindle, ensuring accurate chromosome separation.
+Conclude the primary function: Based on the understanding of their role, the primary function of centrioles is to organize microtubules during cell division, ensuring proper chromosome segregation.

 Watch next